yashh0717/OT-ASSIGNMENT-1/README.md

-# OT-ASSIGNMENT-1
-This repository contains the complete Python source code and execution outputs for OT Assignment 1.
-The project implements two distinct Operations Research solvers from scratch: a Big-M Simplex method calculator for LPP and a Transportation Problem optimizer using VAM and MODI.
+Python implementations of two classic Operations Research algorithms.
+The Big-M Simplex Method solves linear programming problems by introducing slack, surplus, and artificial variables to handle mixed constraints and find optimal decision variables with maximum objective value.
+The transportation solver uses Vogel's Approximation Method (VAM) to generate an initial feasible solution, then refines it to optimality with the Modified Distribution (MODI) method.